colpalm/personal-site/content/posts/llms/global-s3-bucket-names.md

 That's odd.
 I didn't see this bucket anywhere in my new account.
 Where is it?

 **Quick Note**: to add to the confusion, I didn't notice the error message at first.
-I thought I had created the bucket but didn't have the correct permissions to view it.
+I thought I had created the bucket but didn't have the correct permissions to view/use it.
 So my (incorrect) workflow looked like:

 1. Successfully create an s3 bucket (e.g. `project-test`)
 2. Don't see the bucket...Did I actually create it or do I lack permissions to view/use it?